 What is a heat exchanger and why is it important?

 A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while blocking the air in your home from mixing with the furnace exhaust.
-Sometimes the heat exchanger fails, either from cracks generated by continual expansion and contraction due to heating and cooling of the metal, or from rust.
-When a heat exchanger fails—under specific conditions—the exhaust gases, including carbon monoxide, can mix with the air in the house.
+Sometimes the heat exchanger fails, either from cracks caused by constant expansion and contraction due to heating and cooling of the metal, or from rust.
+When a heat exchanger fails—under specific conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
 A properly operating furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can present a safety hazard.

 What are the hazards correlated with a cracked heat exchanger?

-A cracked heat exchanger could permit exhaust gas from the furnace to contaminate the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be emitting high levels of carbon monoxide and the exhaust gas must be combining with the household air.
+A cracked heat exchanger could permit exhaust gas from the furnace to pollute the household air with exhaust gases including carbon monoxide.
+In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be mixing with the household air.
 This could lead to serious health issues and even death.

 What are the warnings of a cracked heat exchanger?

-In addition to a visual inspection to identify a crack, there are a few warnings of a potential problem with your heat exchanger that you may notice.
-If you turn the heat on and the flames flicker and seem devilish, this could be a sign that circulated air from the furnace is getting into the combustion area and you should have it checked by an HVAC technician.
+In addition to a visual inspection to identify a crack, there are a few warnings of a potential issue with your heat exchanger that you may notice.
+If you turn the heat on and the flames flicker and seem devilish, this could be a indication that circulated air from the furnace is getting into the combustion area and you should have it checked by an HVAC technician.
 Although you certainly hope it doesn’t reach this point, other signals of trouble include carbon monoxide detectors sounding and you or your family members feeling sick, lightheaded or nauseous.
-To ensure the safety of all occupants, all homes should have a properly functioning carbon monoxide detector and batteries should be replaced regularly.
+To ensure the safety of all occupants, all homes should have a working carbon monoxide detector and batteries should be replaced routinely.